MeTavi/TAT_doc/docs/Setup_Guide/index.md

    - Street segment network
    - Stop locations

-   See more information about the [HASTUS Data] in the Data Requirements section.
+   See more information about the [HASTUS Data] in the Data Requirement section.
 2. GTFS Data: The GTFS data used in this transit analytics process is produced by CUBIC for maximum compatibility.
-See more information about the [GTFS Data] in the Data Requirements section.
+See more information about the [GTFS Data] in the Data Requirement section.
 3. Ticketing Data: This consists of two key data items:
    - Transaction data
    - Trip stop timing reports

-   See more information about the [Ticketing Data] in the Data Requirements section.
+   See more information about the [Ticketing Data] in the Data Requirement section.

 {: .important-title }
 > GTFS Release Date as Version Identifier